Geology of Taiwan: Geophysics

-Taiwan has a very strong, positive Bouguer gravity anomaly in the Coastal Range, at over +4x10^{−4} ms^{−2}.
-A local low below -2x10^{−4} ms^{−2} is on the western side centered near Zhoulan.
+Taiwan has a very strong, positive Bouguer gravity anomaly in the Coastal Range, at over +4 × 10^{−4} m/s^{2}.
+A local low below -2 × 10^{−4} m/s^{2} is on the western side centered near Zhoulan.
 The gravity low is due to a mass deficit in the Taiwan Strait which is a flexural basin.

 Positive magnetic variations are found in narrow strips, west-southwest oriented of the west coast, and east-northeast off the northern coast, and south-north offshore from the Coastal Range heading south.
 These are of the order of 200 nT.

 The Crustal thickness is around 30 km, with over 2 km of thickening under the Central Range, and thinning off the east coast.
 Taiwan is on the edge of the continental shelf, so the thickness of the crust is constant through the Taiwan Strait to the mainland.

 Heat flow is greatest to west of the Longitudinal Valley at rates exceeding 240 mWm^{−2}.